haddocking/haddock24-json-editor/README.md

 Windows users can just doubleclick the exe file

+the haddock-logo and molecule images are required for the exe to function, so put all the files in the same map.

 # For linux users:

 open terminal, navigate to your map of choice.